The Newz

 The Newz was a half-hour syndicated sketch comedy television series that aired in 1994 and 1995.
 It starred Tommy Blaze, Mystro Clark, Deborah Magdalena, Dan O'Connor, Stan Quash, Brad Sherwood, Nancy Sullivan, Shawn Alex Thompson, and Lou Thornton.
 In addition to the main cast, regular guest stars included Melissa Savage, Mark Fenlon, Justin Cambridge, and Tim Watters as Bill Clinton.
 The series was produced from Universal Studios in Orlando, Florida.

-The show was notable for being the first ever nightly scripted sketch comedy show, and was conceived and created by Executive Producer James McNamara.
+The show was notable for being the first ever nightly scripted sketch comedy show, and was conceived and created by Executive Producer Michael Wilson.
 Rather than weekly as are most sketch comedies; the show aired five nights a week, plus a repeat episode on Saturdays.
-The writers were: Wayne Page (Producer / Head Writer), Jeff McCarthy, Jon Ezrine, Michael Price, David Litt, Andrew Ornstein, Micheal Globerman, JoJo Liblier, Terry Ward, Shang Forbes and Michael Wilson.
+The writers were: Michael Wilson (Producer / Head Writer), Jeff McCarthy, Jon Ezrine, Michael Price, David Litt, Andrew Ornstein, Micheal Globerman, JoJo Liblier, Terry Ward, Shang Forbes and Wayne Page.